 - Iontophoresis is a treatment for hyperhidrosis that involves sending an electrical current to the affected area.
 Unfortunately, it can’t be used on all areas of the body including the armpits.

-- Laser assisted treatment can help reduce sweating of the armpits.
+- Laser assisted treatment and micro needle radio frequency can help reduce sweating of the armpits.
 It is a mildly invasive surgery that is capable of destroying the sweat glands by way of heat generated from the procedure.

 - The last and most invasive form of treatment is thoracic sympathectomy.
 It is an invasive surgery.
 However, this option cuts nerve fibers that transmit the signals to and from the brain that tell your body to sweat.
 There are several risks associated with this procedure including anesthetic reactions, and other complications.
 The patient’s lungs must be deflated during the surgery so that the doctor is able to access the nerves.
 In addition, patients can develop compensatory hyperhidrosis which will cause excessive sweating in other parts of the body such as the face, hands, and feet.
 This procedure is somewhat effective but may seem extreme for the varied results.